MARYs-DPH/DNPR/README.md

 # Working with data from the Danish National Patient Registry (DNPR)

-We provide functions for visualisation of, e.g., Rasch item fit and DIF using a Conditional Item Characteristic Curve (CICC).
+We provide functions for categorizing patient types in DNPR3 and computing contact duration.

 ## Installation